Rivian R1T deliveries delayed to September: If it’s first with an electric pickup, who’s next?

-In an update to customers, Rivian CEO RJ Scaringe indicated deliveries of what’s still shaping up to be the U.S. market’s first electric pickup truck won’t start until September on Friday.
+In an update sent to customers Friday, Rivian CEO RJ Scaringe indicated deliveries of what’s still shaping up to be the U.S. market’s first electric pickup truck won’t start until September.
 Scaringe also assured buyers that it will be worth the wait.

 “Earlier this summer, we announced that deliveries would begin in July; however, the timing for the first deliveries of the R1T has shifted to September, with the R1S shortly thereafter in the fall,” said Scaringe, in a long update.
 “I wanted to be sure you heard this from me directly.”